Renovating in Pleasantville: Village Permits, Historic Review, and What's Different from Mount Pleasant

 Where Pleasantville character matters most

 The walkable village core around the train station and Memorial Plaza has the strongest historic character, with pre-war commercial and residential blocks where exterior consistency is part of the village identity.
 Properties on the streets immediately surrounding the downtown core often have older housing stock with character-defining features (porches, double-hung windows, slate or premium asphalt roofs, period detailing) that the design review tends to protect.
-Newer subdivisions further from the core typically have lighter design review pressure than properties in the historic streetscape zone.
+Newer subdivisions further from the core typically have lighter design review pressure.

 Submission discipline that clears review